TwixmixyJanet/e-commerce-back-end/README.md

   * Clone the repo to your device
   * Initiate NPM
   * Install all dependencies
-  * IMPORTANT: Use MySQL to SOURCE schema.sql and seeds.sql
+  * Use MySQL to SOURCE schema.sql
+  * Use the terminal to run 'node seeds/index.js'
-* Open Integrated Terminal (CLI)
+* Use Integrated Terminal (CLI)
   * type "npm start"
-* Follow the question prompts to make necessary updates
-  * View Departments, Roles, and Employees
-  * View manager and budget reports
-  * Add Department, Role, and Employee
-  * Delete Employee, Role, and Department
-* To end the program select "Quit" at the bottom of the main menu
+* Open Insomnia app
+  * Run GET /api for /categories, /products/ and /tags
+  * Run GET specific :id /api for /categories, /products/ and /tags
+  * Run POST /api for /categories, /products/ and /tags
+    * {"name":"value"}
+  * Run PUT specific :id /api for /categories, /products/ and /tags
+    * {
+        "name":"value",
+        "decimal":"22.22",
+        "number":"18",
+        "forgeinkey_id":"4"
+      }
+  * Run DELETE specific :id /api for /categories, /products/ and /tags

 ### User Story